prefab-cloud/prefab-cloud-docs-web/docs/tools/cli.md

 ### download

 `prefab download` will download a datafile for a given environment.
-[Datafiles](/docs/explanations/concepts/testing) are helpful for offline testing and CI.
+[Datafiles](/docs/explanations/concepts/testing) are helpful for offline testing, CI, and running your own JS/React endpoint with the [`serve`](#serve) command.

 Example: